Stocks rise as Trump tweets on stimulus keep market spinning

 In the longer term, many investors say a big stimulus package may still be possible regardless of what Trump says.
 A Democratic sweep of the upcoming elections would likely clear the way for a big government program after the transfer of power, and Wall Street has begun to see a blue wave as more likely than before.

-Airlines jumped to some of the day’s biggest gains after Trump singled out the industry, asking Congress to “IMMEDIATELY” approve $25 billion for them.
+Airlines jumped to some of the day’s bigger gains after Trump singled out the industry, asking Congress to “IMMEDIATELY” approve $25 billion for them.
 Last week, Pelosi had told airline executives to halt the furloughs of tens of thousands of workers with the promise that aid for them was imminent, though a proposal by House Democrats to give the airline industry $28.8 billion failed to advance.

-United Airlines Holdings rose 6%, American Airlines Group climbed 4% and Delta Air lines pulled 3.6% higher.
+United Airlines Holdings rose 4.8%, American Airlines Group climbed 4.1% and Delta Air Lines pulled 2.8% higher.

 Other areas of the stock market that would benefit most from a strengthening economy were also helping to lead the way.
-Raw-material producers, banks, and industrial companies had the biggest gains among the 11 sectors that make up the S&P 500.
+Raw-material producers, financial stocks, and industrial companies had some of the biggest gains among the 11 sectors that make up the S&P 500.

+Smaller stocks also rose more than the rest of the market, an indication of rising optimism about the economy’s prospects.
+The Russell 2000 index of small-cap stocks climbed 1.6%.

+The 360-degres spin for Wall Street in less than 24 hours is just the latest bump in its shaky run since early last month.
+After plunging nearly 34% early this year on worries about the coronavirus pandemic and the recession it would cause, the S&P 500 rallied back to record heights thanks to tremendous aid from the Federal Reserve and Congress, along with signs of strengthening in the economy.

 The yield on the 10-year Treasury ticked up to 0.77% from 0.76% late Tuesday.
 It had slid following Trump’s initial tweets, after climbing to its highest level since June.